blob42/Instrukt/README.md

 You can run instrukt on headless server such or a docker container with CUDA support.

+**NOTE**:
+- tested with python 3.10 or nvidia/cuda:12.1.1, there are some issues with 3.11 that will be fixed soon.

 Check the [quickstart](docs/source/quickstart.md) and [install](docs/source/install.md)
 guide for more details.